The quick and easy way to keep the cold at bay

 Mobile heaters are cheaper to install than central heating or a fire, however they can be more costly to run in the longer-term.
 Because of this, we recommend as a good semi-permanent or temporary solution to keeping the cold at bay.

-Before we consider the different types of mobile heaters available, the most critical question to answer is: what do you want to heat?
-The scale of your space – whether it be big or small - determines how much power you need.
-If you are heating a room, you will need more power than if you are just heating your own personal space.
-And how large is the room?
-Very large and you might want to think about multiple heaters.
+Before we consider the different types of mobile heaters available, the most important question to answer is: what do you want to heat?
+The scale of your space will help you decide how much power you need.
+If you are heating a room, you'll need more power than if you are just heating your own personal space.

 Portable heaters range from 500 watts (W) or 0.5 Kilowatts (kW) to 3KW or 3000W in power, and to heat one room we recommend a 2 to 3kW heater.
-If you’re only looking to toast your toes with some personal warmth, you’ll want something 2kW or less.
+If you’re only looking to toast your toes you’ll want something 2kW or less.

 As the name suggests, these heaters apply the principle of convection.
 Heat is generated via an electric element, with the warmed air rising up out of the heater and then moving outwards into the room.
 The more powerful the heater, the wider the circulation of the warmed air.